aimms/how-to/Articles/364/364-even-more-logging-published-apps.rst

     #.  ``C:\temp\aimms-log.xml``

-.. putting a loggerConfig file in an .aimmspack may conflict with settings from the log management system of AIMMS PRO.
+.. putting a loggerConfig file in an .aimmspack may conflict with settings from the log management system of AIMMS Cloud.